It is a question that is often asked or something we are tasked with and that is Making Coffee With Espresso Beans.

 How To Make Regular Coffee With Espresso Beans?

-When you are using an espresso bean in place of a regular coffee bean for making regular coffee, you can take a 2 ounce double cup of espresso and top it up with 4 ounces of oiling or hot water.
-This will result in you having a 6 ounce cup of Java that will match the taste and quality wise most drip coffee’s.
+When you are using an espresso bean in place of a regular coffee bean for making regular coffee, you can take a 2-ounce (60 ml) double cup of espresso and top it up with 4 ounces (120 ml) of hot water.
+This will result in you having a 6 ounce (180 ml) cup of Java that will match the taste and quality of most drip coffees

-When using this method, be aware of the coffee to water mix as if you decide to make a 12 ounce Americano this way with just a 2 ounce shot of coffee, you will end up with a very weak watery coffee.
+When using this method, be aware of the coffee to water mix as if you decide to make a 12 ounce (360 ml) Caffe Americano this way with just a 2 ounce (60 ml) shot of coffee, you will end up with a very weak watery coffee.

 How To Make The Best Coffee With An Espresso Machine

 Making a perfect cup of coffee with your espresso machine is not at all complicated or complex.
 Just follow the steps below, and you will be making amazing espresso and other coffee drinks with your machine.

 1. Switch On And Warm Up Your Espresso Machine.

 To get the best out of your espresso maker and making authentic espresso drinks you must ensure that the whole machine is preheated.
 This step will take you up to half an hour.
 You can speed up this process by pulling a blank shot which has the added benefit of preheating your porta-filler.

 2. Measure Your Beans And Grind Them